How Not to Be a Boy: Synopsis

 Webb had two older brothers, and a third older brother who died in infancy.
 Webb describes himself as nerdy, with interests including comedy and Star Wars.
 He analyses gender conditioning in the playground among young children, as well as homophobia among boys.
 His father was a woodcutter who drank heavily and often acted with anger towards his children and wife.
 Webb's parents separated and he lived with his mother, who remarried and had a daughter.

 Webb's mother died of breast cancer when he was aged 17.
 The last thing he spoke to her about was his concerns over still being a virgin.
 The afternoon after her funeral, he attended a university fair.
 He moved to live with his father and prepared to sit his A-levels a second time.
 Two months after her death, the night before an exam, he considered overdosing on painkillers.
 Following his exams, he attended Robinson College, Cambridge.
 He became vice-president of the Footlights, a student comedy group, where he met his comedy duo partner David Mitchell.
-At university, Webb says that he became self-centered.
+At university, Webb says that he became self-centred.
 He also attended therapy during this period, three years subsequent to his mother's death.
 In his love life, he experienced sexual attraction to both men and women.

 Webb formed a relationship with Abigail Burdess, whom he met on a radio show.
 They married and had two children.
 As he became a father, Webb increased his rate of voiceover work and developed a dependency on alcohol and smoking.
 He withdrew emotionally from his wife and children, until she confronted him.
 Following this, he attempted to change and increased the parenting responsibilities he took on, reduced the amount he was working and confided in people with his emotions rather than repressing them.
 He and his wife refer to patriarchy as "The Trick", due to one of their daughters' mispronunciation of the term, and explain to their two daughters that it refers to societal pressures and gender inequality that exist in the world they live in.